cryptomage/RepData_PeerAssessment1/PA1_template.md

 ## 15264  2304
 ```

-All of the missing values are filled in with mean value for that 5-minute
+All of the missing values are replaced with the mean value of the 5-minute
 interval.